Percolation and disorder-resistance in cellular automata: Subcritical percolation

 Our set of binary configurations is the set of all resulting $\lambda_{t}$, where $t$ is the time of the top interval of $W_i$; we define $z$ to be the center (say) of this interval.
 This gives an exponential family of configurations because the map on $\{0,1\}^\bZ$ corresponding to one step of \add\ is injective when restricted to seeds.
 This is easily verified (see Section~\ref{ethers} for more information).

-To conclude, we need the following properties of {\it Web-adapted Rule 30\/}, which are easily checked from its definition. \begin{mylist} \item If $1$s are initially confined to sites in $4\bZ$, and if at some time a maximal interval of $0$s and $2$s contains at least one $2$, so does its successor interval. \item Initial states $(110)^\infty112(110)^\infty$ and $0^\infty 20^\infty$, with the 2 at the origin, result in the same configuration on $\bZ\times [1,\infty)$.\qedhere \end{mylist} \end{proof}
+To conclude, we need the following properties of \textit{Web-adapted Rule 30}, which are easily checked from its definition. \begin{longlist}[(ii)] \item[(i)] If $1$s are initially confined to sites in $4\bZ$, and if at some time a maximal interval of $0$s and $2$s contains at least one $2$, so does its successor interval. \item[(ii)] Initial states $(110)^\infty112(110)^\infty$ and $0^\infty 20^\infty$, with the 2 at the origin, result in the same configuration on $\bZ\times[1,\infty)$.\quad \end{longlist} \noqed\end{pf}

 We remark that a variant of Corollary~\ref{rule-30-chaos} may be proved in which we allow any finite set of 0s, in addition to the one at location $z$, to be changed to 2s.
 The only change in the conclusion is that $c_3$ now depends on the seed.
 This follows from two additional observations.
-First, in \add, from any given set of maximal intervals of $0$s in $\lambda_0$, the number of successors cannot increase over time, and must thus eventually stabilize.
-Second, if two {\it Web-adapted Rule 30\/} seeds agree on $[a,b]$, and have $1$s in $a$ and $b$ but no $1$s outside $[a,b]$, then their configurations agree on the forward cone of $[a,b]$
+First, in \add, from any given set of maximal intervals of $0$s in $\lambda _0$, the number of successors cannot increase over time, and must thus eventually stabilize.
+Second, if two \textit{Web-adapted Rule 30} seeds agree on $[a,b]$, and have $1$s in $a$ and $b$ but no $1$s outside $[a,b]$, then their configurations agree on the forward cone of $[a,b]$.

 We conclude this section with the following conjecture supported by computer experiments.

 \begin{conjecture} The exponential bound \eqref{exponential-bound} in Theorem~\ref{no-percolation} holds when diagonal path is replaced by 4-free path. \end{conjecture}